- Faculty List

 Introductory Applied Statistics Courses: Non-Calculus Based

-U of T Mississauga Statistics courses STA220H5 and STA221H5 are non-calculus entry-level introductions to statistics.
+U of T Mississauga Statistics courses, STA220H5 and STA221H5 are non-calculus entry-level introductions to statistics.
 Rough equivalents to these courses are offered by the Biology, Economics, Psychology and Sociology department.
 These courses are not intended for students planning to pursue a degree in statistics, mathematics, or computer sciences.
 Some departments have changed which statistics courses they allow for program requirements (such as Biology).
 To learn more, please consult with the respective departments.

 Introductory Statistics and Probability Courses: Calculus-Based

-U of T Mississauga Statistics courses STA256H5, STA258H5 and STA260H5 form a calculus based introduction to probability and applied statistics.
-These courses are intended for students planning to pursue a degree in statistics, mathematics, or computer science.
+U of T Mississauga Statistics courses STA246H5, STA256H5, STA258H5 and STA260H5 form a calculus-based introduction to probability and applied statistics.
+STA256H5, STA258H5 and STA260H5 are intended for students planning to pursue a degree in statistics, mathematics, or computer science.
 Various other departments accept these courses in place of a non-calculus based introduction to applied statistics course.
 IMPORTANT NOTE: STA246H5 cannot be used towards any program(s) in Applied Statistics or Mathematics.
 This course is intended only for students in Computer Science programs who will not need STA256H5 for other program requirements.
 STA246H5 will not be permitted as a pre-requisite for any other 200+ level STA courses.

 Students should also review the Degree Requirements section prior to selecting courses